Ace helps Aussie to tie for early lead at LPGA’s Vic Open

 “I have had a few 9-unders on tour,” he said.
 “It felt super uncomfortable but it kind of came easy if that makes any sense, which it doesn’t really.
 A couple of early putts dropped and I just wasn’t trying too hard essentially.”

-The start of play was delayed for 70 minutes by early-morning fog.
+The start of play was delayed for more than an hour by early-morning fog.

 The Beach course is being played as a par-72 for both men and women; the Creek is par-72 for men and 73 for women.
 Both courses will be used for the first two rounds of the tournament.

-Next week the Women’s Australian Open, also sanctioned by the LPGA, will be played at The Grange in Adelaide, South Australia.
+The Women’s Australian Open, also sanctioned by the LPGA, will be played next week at The Grange in Adelaide.